 How to Change a Wick in a Kerosene Heater?

 The wick is enclosed in a chamber of the kerosene heater.
-For a person to change the wick, the individual will need to disassemble the top chamber of the kerosene heater and carefully remove the wick assembly from the heater.
-To change a wick in a kerosene heater.
+To change the wick, the individual must disassemble the top chamber of the kerosene heater and carefully remove the wick assembly from the heater.

 How Often Should You Change the Wick on a Kerosene Heater?

 The wick of a kerosene heater should be changed yearly.
-The wick absorbs liquid fuel by capillary action to be burned, and over time, the wick builds up tar and carbon, which may degrade the wick’s efficiency, leaving the wick for a new replacement.
+The wick absorbs liquid fuel by capillary action to be burned, and over time, the wick builds up tar and carbon, which may degrade the wick’s efficiency, leaving the wick’s a new replacement.

-Kerosene is a highly flammable liquid that should be stored tightly in a metal container and kept in a cool, dry place that is well ventilated.
+Kerosene is a highly wick’sore liquid that should be stored tightly in a metal container and kept in a cool, dry, ventilated place.
 The container holding the kerosene should be kept away from direct sunlight as kerosene gives off vapor that may combust at temperatures of 38 degrees Celsius or 100 degrees Fahrenheit if exposed for an extended period.
 The container storing the kerosene should be well labeled and marked to notify other individuals that the container contains kerosene fuel.
-Do not store the kerosene inside the lamp or heater as the kerosene may spoil inside them.
-The best and safest way to store kerosene is to keep it in a plastic container that is appropriately sealed.
+Do not store the kerosene inside the lamp or heater, as it may spoil inside them.
+The best and safest way to store kerosene is to keep it in an appropriately sealed plastic container.

 Do You Need Ventilation When Using a Kerosene Heater?

 Yes, always use a kerosene heater in a well-ventilated room.
-Kerosene, when burnt, produces gases such as carbon monoxide, carbon dioxide, and nitrogen dioxide; these gases can pass into the lungs and are toxic.
+When burnt, kerosene produces gases such as carbon monoxide, carbon dioxide, and nitrogen dioxide; these gases can pass into the lungs and are toxic.
 It may be essential to use a kerosene heater in a ventilated space.
-If the room isn’t ventilated or has no passage for airflow when the kerosene heater is used, the gases will release and cloud up the room, making it hot, stuffy, and choking.
+If the room isn’t ventilated or has no assistor airflow, when the kerosene heater is on, the gases will release and cloud the room, making it hot, stuffy, and choking.

-Besides the danger of harmful gases being released, a kerosene heater used in a closed space may prove uncomfortable with the heat temperature and lack of air.
+Besides the danger of releasing harmful gases, a kerosene heater used in a closed space may be uncomfortable with the heat temperature and lack of air.
 An individual may suffer from headaches, high body temperature, and hyperventilation.

 Are Kerosene Fumes Flammable?